-Centenary University and the Hackettstown Community are organizing the 10th Annual free, public Earth Day Celebration!
+Centenary University and the Hackettstown Community are organizing the 11th Annual free, public Earth Day Celebration!
 Our itinerary is an ever-changing work-in-progress.
 More details, additions, and changes are forthcoming.
+Stay tuned.

 If you are a business owner, a local member of the community, or a member of the Centenary University campus and wish to get involved, please contact Dr. Krassi Lazarova at (908) 852-1400 ext.
 2252 or Krassi.Lazarova@centenaryuniversity.edu

 All Day Events Schedule